 You’ve found your new home, and now it’s time to get connected (along with a few other tasks).
-To have a fixed-line telephone installed in Germany, there are two basic options.
+To have a land line phone installed in Germany there are two basic options:

-2. You can order your telephone service through one of the many private competitors - such as 1&1, Vodafone or Freenet.
-Because Telekom still enjoys a monopoly on the so-called "last mile" of telecommunications service, these private resellers basically offer the same products as Telekom, but sometimes at slightly better rates or with additional services.
-In addition, some of these providers offer bundled ISDN (Integrated Services Digital Network) and DSL (Digital Subscriber Line) connections.
-If price isn't an issue for you, you may want to go with Deutsche Telekom.
-If it is, it may be worth your time to shop around for a better deal with one of the other providers.
+- You can order your phone services from one of the other telcos – such as 1&1, Vodafone, or Telefonica (02) and many others.
+Because Telekom still enjoys a monopoly on the so-called “last mile” of telecommunications service, these private resellers basically offer the same products as Telekom, but sometimes at better rates, or additional services.
+In addition, some of these providers offer bundled DSL (Digital Subscriber Line) and or VDSL (ultrafast DSL) connections.

 If you want to buy the fastest package, first check to see whether it is available in your street.
-Again, private resellers (such as 1&1 or Arcor) offer slightly better rates than the Telekom for Internet access.
-And remember to shop around before you sign up because many providers will waive initial set-up fees and throw in a free modem, router or wireless LAN.
-You might want to check two German-language consumer-oriented websites www.teltarif.de or www.billiger-telefonieren.de for more information.
+Again, private resellers (such as 1&1 or Vodafone) offer slightly better rates for Internet access.
+Remember to shop around before you sign up because many providers will waive initial set-up fees and throw in a free router or wireless LAN.

-If your home is wired for cable, you can connect to the Internet through a cable modem, and set up a land line using your region’s cable provider.
-For many parts of Germany, the cable provider is unitymedia (Tel: 01803 – 88 88 35 or www.unitymedia.de.)
-For all three services together, prices start at 25 euros per month.
-Before you sign up for this service, be sure to check with your landlord or Hausmeister to make sure that the building in which you live supports this service.
-Many older buildings from the 1950s and 1960s are wired for cable, but do not have the required infrastructure for unitymedia's products.
+If your home is wired for cable, you can connect to the Internet through a cable modem and set up a land line using Hessen’s cable provider unitymedia Before you sign up for this service, be sure to check with your landlord or the facility manager to make sure that the building in which you live supports this service.
+Many older buildings from the 1950s and 1960s are wired for cable, but do not have the required infrastructure for unitymedia products.

 With all these options, make sure that you get all of your contracts in writing and read the fine print.
 And refrain from signing up for any services at a shopping mall or over the telephone.
-They will undoubtedly get your order wrong!
+There is a good chance they will get your order wrong.